About the course

 Cost: Free to not-for-profit agencies in Middlesbrough and Redcar & Cleveland

-Changes due to coronavirus: Due to coronavirus restrictions, we’re offering this course online.
+Changes due to coronavirus: We’re currently offering this course online.
 The virtual course will be shorter, with more pre-course information provided to participants, which you’re expected to read beforehand.
-This training has been reduced to 3 hours.
+This training has been reduced to 3 hours 15 minutes.

 Who it’s for

 The course is suitable for those who work predominantly with children, young people and/or their parents/carers, who could potentially contribute to assessing, planning, intervening, and reviewing the needs of a child, as well as parenting capacity where there are safeguarding concerns.

 For example: teachers, children’s social care staff, health visitors, probation staff, midwives, school nurses, sexual health staff, youth workers, paediatricians, those working in the Early Years sector, GPs, residential staff, and sports club welfare officers.
 This can also include professionals who work with adults with learning disabilities, mental health, alcohol and drug misuse services, and those working in community play schemes.

 By the end of the training you’ll: